 Before Your Appointment

-Please send us a copy of the original genetic test reports for you and/or your family members.
+Also, please send us a copy of the original genetic test reports for you and/or your family members.
 If you are having difficulty getting the original report, our assistant can help you.
+Given that family history plays an important role in your risk assessment, please complete a family history questionnaire through the personalized link that was sent to you as best as possible.
+Your genetic counselor will review your family history with you and help provide a comprehensive risk assessment from your family history.

 At the Center for BRCA Research, our patients’ health is our top priority.
 We developed the Hereditary Cancer Clinic to provide patients with a central location to receive medical care related to their hereditary cancer syndrome.

-Our family nurse practitioner is dedicated to helping patients navigate the many concerns associated with an inherited mutation and works closely with our genetic counselors and specialty providers to understand and manage your cancer risks specific to your mutation, personal history, and family history.
-She educates patients on cancer risks and symptoms, implements recommendations for screening, and refers to specialty providers when indicated.
+Our hereditary cancer providers are dedicated to helping patients navigate the many concerns associated with an inherited pathogenic variant and works closely with our genetic counselors and specialty providers to understand and manage your cancer risks specific to your pathogenic variant, personal history, and family history.
+Providers educate patients on cancer risks and symptoms, implements recommendations for screening, and refers to specialty providers when indicated.

 Some of the services our nurse practitioner performs include: